9 Things That Are Surprisingly Offensive in Asia

 So you’re going to Asia.
-You’ve planned your trip, packed your bags and and maybe picked up a language guide.
+You’ve planned your trip, packed your bags, and maybe picked up a language guide.
 It’s all so exciting until you step off the airplane and the Japanese toilets are talking to you and you realize that you’re not in Kansas anymore.
-With your focus on new and different visuals, food, and language, it can be easy to forget that cultural norms are different as well—and vary widely between countries.
+With your focus on new and different visuals, food, and language, it can be easy to forget that cultural norms are different as well—and vary widely among countries.
 Try as you might, there are bound to be a few inadvertent blunders.
-You can always fall back on a friendly smile and apologetic attitude, but here are a few tips that will help you avoid really awkward situations.
+You can always fall back on a friendly smile and apologetic attitude, but here are a few tips that will help you avoid awkward situations.

 1. Keep your hands below the neck